chef/chef-web-docs/includes_ctl_delivery_server/includes_ctl_delivery_server_status_logs.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-A typical status line for a service that is running any of the |chef delivery| server front-end services is similar to the following:
+A typical status line for a service that is running any of the |delivery| server front-end services is similar to the following:

 .. code-block:: bash